timo-eberl/tics/README.md

   - [ ] Use Function Multiversioning for autovectorized functions `__attribute__((target_clones("avx2","sse2","default")))`
   - [ ] compile with `-march=x86-64` to be explicit about compatibility (guarantees SSE, but function multiversioning also provides AVX versions)
   - [ ] Compile as WASM library + JS bridge
+  - [ ] Get OpenMP to work with Emscripten (6.0.3 added OpenMP support)
   - [x] Make API simpler (separate shape creation function for each shape type) -> easier to use + will be easier to create JS API for WASM port
 - [ ] Performance Optimization
   - [x] Separate list for static and rigid bodies (beneficial for broadphase integration, only update AABBs for rigid bodies)